L2: Empuraan: Development

 No official announcement of a follow-up was made for Lucifer (2019), despite its open ending.
 The possibility of a continuation was confirmed by writer Murali Gopy in an interview in April 2019, shortly after the release of Lucifer.
 He clarified that "Lucifer is definitely designed as a franchise, and it is very evident from its structure and progression."
 The official announcement of a second film and its title took place during a press conference on 18 June 2019.
-Shedding light on the meaning of the title, Prithviraj Sukumaran said that "Empuraan" signifies "someone who is more than a king, but less than a god", with a more literal translation being "overlord".
+Shedding light on the meaning of the title, Prithviraj Sukumaran said that "Empuraan" signifies "someone more than a king, but less than a god", with a more literal translation being "overlord".
 Murali revealed that Lucifer was conceived as a series right from its inception.
 The success of the first film gave them confidence to proceed with L2: Empuraan, said Prithviraj.
 Production was planned to commence in the second half of 2020.

 In September 2019, Prithviraj further revealed that L2: Empuraan is part of a three-film series.
 The trilogy was originally envisioned as a three-season web series, the first season was transformed into the film Lucifer, while the second and third seasons were adapted for the subsequent instalments.
 Prithviraj clarified that L2: Empuraan does not continue the story of Lucifer but rather delves into the events that occurred before and after it, and that they have built "a franchise structure that visits every aspect of the story".
 Murali hinted that L2: Empuraan would unveil more layers of the narrative.
 Although it maintains continuity, the film was conceived as a standalone entry, not requiring viewers to have seen the first film.